kamilburda/genderbench/README.md

 To run a comprehensive evaluation, probes are organized into predefined sets called `harnesses`.
 Each harness returns the marks and metrics from the probes it entails.
 Harnesses are used to generate data for our reports.
-Currently, there is only one harness in the repository, the `DefaultHarness`:
+Currently, there is only one harness in the repository, `DefaultHarness`:

 ```python
 from gender_bench.harnesses.default import DefaultHarness